tortoise/tortoise-orm/README.rst

 Tortoise ORM was built to provide a lightweight, async-native Object-Relational Mapper for Python with a familiar Django-like API.

 Tortoise ORM performs well when compared to other Python ORMs.
-In `our benchmarks <https://github.com/tortoise/orm-benchmarks>`_, where we measure different read and write operations (rows/sec, more is better), it's trading places with Pony ORM:
+Here are `our benchmarks <https://github.com/tortoise/orm-benchmarks>`_ on PostgreSQL 17, where we measure different read and write operations (rows/sec, more is better):

 .. image:: https://raw.githubusercontent.com/tortoise/tortoise-orm/develop/docs/ORM_Perf.png
     :target: https://github.com/tortoise/orm-benchmarks